 Most Authors, even ultra-talented ones, work hard — and that work includes getting people to know about them.

-For instance, I don’t know how much of the day Charles Dickens , who wrote “A Christmas Carol,” and “Oliver Twist,” spent actually writing, but someone told me that each night he’d read his pages aloud to his family, so he could get their constructive input.
-For sure was a master of episodic, a.k.a. serial, storytelling.
-His episodes, which were featured in newspapers, garnered so much attention that he bound them into books that became the popular novels we know did quite well!
+The novels I’m writing are in the form of letters to a deceased grandmother, so I’m delighted that many stellar authors began their careers by serializing their books.
+For instance, Charles Dickens, who wrote “A Christmas Carol,” and “Oliver Twist,” was a master of episodic, a.k.a. serial, storytelling.
+His chapters, which were featured in newspapers, garnered so much attention that he bound them into the popular novels we know did quite well!

 My idea is to eventually podcast bits of my novel and then get it into print.
 First, I started with this blog.
 Here I continue to do my best to create a larger and larger circle of friends interested in novels and arts, and who might be so kind as to spread the word about my writing.

-Author Charles Sterling, who blogs from Russia, is here to show us the marketing/platforming side of writing may not be all that awful after all.
+Author Charles Sterling, who blogs from Russia, is here to show us that the marketing/platforming side of writing may not be all that awful after all.
 He published his first novel when he was fifteen!
 Since then he’s put out at least eight novels and a bunch more sorts of writing.
 He’s also a digital artist.
-Read on for his book selling experience…
+Read on for his book-selling experience…

 One day at age fifteen I walk into my father’s room and I ask him; ‘how difficult is it to write a book?’
 He replies, ‘son, it’s the easiest thing in the world!’
 Now, whether he was right or wrong, I believed him, and that belief allowed me to write my first ever 75k book at that young age.